How much will my project cost?

 I will do my best but I am ultimately not responsible for checking the content of your shipment, counting garments, or making sure sizes or colors are what you ordered.
 I will do that to the best of my ability but if there are mistakes in the box, or if there are items missing, it's out of my control.

-Possible manufacturing defect or issues (including precision placement if not specifically requested, noted, quoted -the price is higher) makes it a very good idea for you to order extra product (recommended 5% or at least one piece per size/color) to accommodate possible problems, unless you have a long lead time and will be able to order replacements.
+Possible manufacturing defect or issues (including precision placement if not specifically requested, noted, quoted -the price is higher) makes it a very good idea for you to order extra product (recommended at least one piece per size/color) to accommodate possible problems, unless you have a long lead time and will be able to order replacements.
 While I will take work on items I do not provide, I am not responsible and will not reimburse for the cost of your items.

 Shipping label example: